01 of 10

 Use the pliers to squeeze the hook closed around the threaded shank of the screw.
 Tighten the ground screw with a Phillips screwdriver.Continue to 8 of 10 below.

 Connect the white neutral wire or pigtail to one of the silver (neutral) screw terminals on the outlet.
 Connect the black hot wire or pigtail to one of the brass (hot) screw terminals on the outlet.
 Use the same technique described for the ground screw, where the hook-shaped end fits clockwise around the screw.

 For standard outlet wiring, the white neutral wire can go on either silver terminal, since they are interchangeable.
 Likewise, the black hot wire can go on either brass terminal.

 The hook should fit snugly around the shank of the screw.
 The wire insulation should come up close to the screw but should not be under it.Continue to 9 of 10 below.

 Confirm that all wiring connections are secure by gently tugging on each wire.
 Reconnect and retighten any loose wires.
 Carefully tuck the wires into the box; it often helps to bend them in one or two places, but do not create sharp bends.
 Hold the outlet against the box edge and secure it to the box with the screw at the top and bottom of the outlet.

-Note: The outlet can be oriented with the ground slot (D-shaped hole) facing up or down.
-Technically it's safer to have the ground slot on top: If a cord plugged into the outlet is partially pulled out, exposing the plug's prongs, and something were to fall onto the prongs, it's safest if the object contacts the ground prong rather than the hot or neutral prongs.Continue to 9 of 9 below.
+The outlet can be oriented with the ground slot (D-shaped hole) facing up or down.
+Technically it is safer to have the ground slot on top.
+If a cord plugged into the outlet is partially pulled out, exposing the plug's prongs, and something were to fall onto the prongs, it is safest if the object contacts the ground prong rather than the hot or neutral prong.Continue to 10 of 10 below.

 Install the Cover Plate